programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 `<img src="https://upload.wikimedia.org/wikipedia/commons/4/43/Morpho_peleides_qtl4.jpg" alt="butterfly" width="500" heigh="600">`

 If you are using the browser version of Twine, the images you add must be hosted on the web.
 This means the url should end with an extension, such as jpg, for an image file.
 Putting the url for a webpage that contains an image will not work.
-[Wikimedia](https://commons.wikimedia.org/wiki/Main_Page) is a helpful place to find jpegs that you can insert in an HTML img tag.
+[Wikimedia](https://commons.wikimedia.org/wiki/Main_Page) is a helpful place to find jpgs that you can insert in an HTML img tag.

 However, adding images and sound is best accomplished using the desktop version of Twine.
 There are several [helpful tutorials](https://videlais.com/2014/01/18/using-html5-audio-in-twine/) on how to add sound.
 When working with multimedia on the desktop version, the most common problem students encounter is that image and sound files must be stored in the same folder on the computer as the HTML Twine game file.